josharnow/PanDerm/README.md

 ### TODO

-- **PanDerm-base**: The ViT-base version of PanDerm weights will be released, providing a lighter-weight vision encoder for dermatological applications.
+- **PanDerm-base**: The ViT-base version of PanDerm weights will be released, providing a general-purpose vision encoder for dermatology applications.
-- **Finetune script**: Finetuning script for image classification.
+- **Finetune script**: Finetuning script of PanDerm.
 - **PanDerm-v2**: PanDerm pretrained with more training data.

 ## Installation